Seattle Chapter 11 Bankruptcy Attorneys

 Bankruptcy isn’t always the best option for a struggling business.
-At Henry & DeGraaff, our goal is to help you reduce your financial obligations through whatever legal or financial method is most appropriate for your unique situation.
+At Henry & DeGraaff, our goal is to help you reduce your financial obligations through whatever method is most appropriate for your unique situation.

-A corporate workout is a complex process, and our team will prioritize your best interests if we decide to move forward with this option.
-If we believe a workout is not possible for your business, we can work together to determine whether bankruptcy is the right next step.
+A corporate workout is a complex process.
+Our team will prioritize your best interests if we decide to move forward with this option.

 It is my belief that we came out way ahead of the game but we owe the success to Jacob.- Kim & Mike